VI) Judicial

 A) Definition and Purpose

-1) The Judicial Council exists as an impartial agency through which Student Association members may receive equitable treatment from their peers, faculty and staff and preserve their rights under this Constitution.
+1) The Judicial Council exists as an impartial body through which members of the Student Association may receive equitable treatment from their peers, faculty, and staff, and to preserve their rights under this Constitution.

-1) The Judicial Council shall mediate, arbitrate, and adjudicate in cases brought before them by Student Government members.
-In cases where Judicial Council does not have jurisdiction, Judicial Council shall refer the parties to the proper authorities.
+1) The Judicial Council shall mediate, arbitrate, and adjudicate cases brought before it by members of Student Government.
+In cases where the Council lacks jurisdiction, it shall refer the parties to the proper authorities.

-2) The Judicial Council shall mediate and/or provide non-binding arbitration in cases brought before them by student organizations other than the Student Government, and in cases brought before them by Student Association members.
-In cases where Judicial Council does not have jurisdiction, Judicial Council shall refer the parties to the proper authorities.
+2) The Judicial Council shall mediate and/or provide non-binding arbitration in cases brought by student organizations or by members of the Student Association.
+In cases beyond its jurisdiction, the Council shall refer the parties to the proper authorities.

 3) The Judicial Council shall interpret the provisions of this Constitution.

-4) The Judicial Council shall certify voting results for referenda made to the Student Association and for all internal and general Student Government elections.
+4) The Judicial Council shall certify voting results for all referenda submitted to the Student Association and for all internal and general Student Government elections.

 5) The Judicial Council shall hold meetings at least once per month.
-These meetings shall be open to the Student Association except where such meetings include a deliberation of or closed hearings for a case brought before the Judicial Council.
+These meetings shall be open to the Student Association, except when deliberating or conducting closed hearings for cases under review.

-6) The Judicial Council shall review, and nullify where necessary, all Student Government legislation and any decisions of the Executive Committee and President’s office and shall have the power of deciding cases involving the Constitution.
-Its decisions are final, subject only to a referendum to the Student Association or an appeal as provided for by Judicial Council procedures.
+6) The Judicial Council shall review—and nullify where necessary—all Student Government legislation and any decisions of the Executive Committee or the President’s Office.
+The Council shall have authority to decide all cases involving the Constitution.
+Its decisions are final, subject only to a referendum to the Student Association or an appeal as outlined by Judicial Council procedures.

-7) The Judicial Council shall hold hearings on any dispute referred to it by any recognized student organization, provided that the dispute is within its jurisdiction.
+7) The Judicial Council shall hold hearings on any dispute referred to it by a recognized student organization, provided the dispute falls within its jurisdiction.

-8) Each Justice shall have only one vote on any question brought before the Council.
+8) Each Justice shall have one vote on any question before the Council.

-9) Quorum for Judicial Council, required for the resolution of any question brought before the Council, shall consist of four Justices.
+9) A quorum, required for the resolution of any matter before the Council, shall consist of four Justices.

-10) A quorum of Judicial Council may call for special meetings of the Judicial Council.
+10) A quorum of the Judicial Council may call for special meetings of the Council.

 C) Membership